KaterinaUK/Cypress_BDD_DataDriven_Stripe_checkout/README.md

-# Stripe_checkout - Cypress / BDD / Data Driven Test / POM
+# Stripe_checkout - Cypress / TypeScript / BDD / Data Driven Testing / POM / Reusability

 This demo test suite, runs a set of Cypress tests on the Stripe Checkout pages.

+This demo showcases many test infrastructure best practices, including (but not limited to):

+- Cypress
+- Cypress Testing Library
+- cypress-iframe Plugin
+- TypeScript
+- Page Object Model
+- Behaviour Driven Development / Cucumber Style Syntax
+- Data Driven Testing
+- Reusable Functions
+- Reusable Test Steps

 NB: actually, you would not run e2e tests on stripe checkout hosted by Stripe (you would mock or stub the response), rather if a custom payment flow was chosen implementing form elements directly into our own application with custom styles etc. Custom payment flow integration requires end-to-end testing to make sure everything works as expected and we get a smooth user experience.